Netanyahu calls for 'responsible nations' to sanction Iran

 West Bank settlement

-May is expected to tell Netanyahu that a plan to build new settlements in the occupied West Bank undermines the Middle East peace process, the same spokesperson told reporters.
+May is expected to tell Netanyahu that plans to build new housing units and settlements in the occupied West Bank undermines the Middle East peace process, the same spokesperson told reporters.

 May reiterated Britain's commitment to a two-state solution to Netanyahu.
 "It's the best way to building stability and peace and prosperity for the future," May said.

-Israel plans to build more than 5,000 new homes in the West Bank, in Israel's first major construction plans in 20 years.
+Israel has announced plans to build more than 6,000 new homes in the West Bank and East Jerusalem in the last three weeks.

+In addition, the government has said it will build an entirely new settlement in the West Bank, the first of its kind in 20 years, though it gave few details on the project.

+The settlement program is illegal under international law because the West Bank is considered occupied territory, though Israel disputes that insists the status of the West Bank is more ambiguous than international law allows.

-Netanyahu's meeting with May comes just hours before Israel's parliament looks set to vote on a bill to retroactively legalize thousands of settler homes in the West Bank.
+Netanyahu's meeting with May also comes just hours before Israel's parliament looks set to vote on a bill that would retroactively legalize many illegal dozens of settler outposts in the West Bank.

-The settlement program is illegal under international law, but Israel disputes that finding and insists the status of the West Bank is more ambiguous than international law allows.

 Also on the agenda for the meeting is the Syrian conflict, cybersecurity and trade.